csiro/connectivity/README.md

 A multi-resolution landscape connectivity algorithm for calculating *Habitat Connectedness* and the *Bioclimatic Ecosystem Resilience Index (BERI)*.

 This algorithm operates on the overview layers of Cloud Optimized GeoTIFF (COG) files.
-Please ensure that these overview layers are generated using `mean` aggregation, not `nearest neighbor` resampling.
+Please ensure that these overview layers are generated using the `average`, not `nearest` resampling method.
 Use `create_overviews()` function for generting correct overview layers.

 ### Installation